truemilk/go-defectdojo/README.md

 More detailed documentation is available at: https://pkg.go.dev/github.com/truemilk/go-defectdojo/defectdojo

-For additional usage examples, brouse the [example][example] folder.
+For additional usage examples, brouse the [example](example) folder.

 ## Roadmap ##